 - Donations of clothes etc can be channelled through the Government website

 - To support people still within Afghanistan the best option may be to give to the Red Cross's 'Afghanistan Crisis Appeal'

 - Church of England toolkit for Supporting Afghan Refugees

 Sustaining God's Creation - Eco Churches Conference

-On Saturday 18 June, we are joining forces with five other East Anglian Cathedrals to host an online conference to help churches to play their part in achieving the Church of England’s goal of ‘net carbon zero by 2030’ and to help us all reduce our impact on the Earth.
-All are welcome, wherever you are located.
+On Saturday 18 June 2022, we joined forces with five other East Anglian Cathedrals to host an online conference to help churches to play their part in achieving the Church of England’s goal of ‘net carbon zero by 2030’ and to help us all reduce our impact on the Earth.

 In March 2020, A Rocha awarded us their Silver Eco Church award in recognition of the progress we have made in reducing our environmental impact.

 In our worship, witness and work, we strive to live out the five marks of mission of the Anglican communion: